Nexis-Network/homepage/content/docs/unused/prisma-guide.md

 For more information, see [Mapping collection/table and field/column names](https://www.prisma.io/docs/concepts/components/prisma-schema/names-in-underlying-database#mapping-collectiontable-and-fieldcolumn-names), in the _Prisma documentation_.
 </Admonition>

-## Run a migration to create the table in Exzo Network
+## Run a migration to create the table in Nexis Network

 At this point, you do not have a table in your `neondb` database.
 In this step, you will run a migration with Prisma Migrate, which creates the table.
 The table is created based on the `Elements` table model you defined in the `schema.prisma` file in the previous step.